sh-raghu/landing_page/README.md

 # landing_page
-A landing page from scratch using HTML, CSS and Flexbox
+A landing page from scratch using HTML, CSS and Flexbox.